The Politician Who Founded Japan's First Samurai Government Yoritomo and Tsurugaoka Hachimangu

-A Man Raised an Army Before the God of War
+A Man Raises an Army Before the Deity of War

-In 1180, Yoritomo gathered his retainers before Tsurugaoka Hachimangu Shrine in Kamakura.
-Standing before Hachiman, the deity of war, archery, and victory, he prayed loudly for success in the coming battles against his long-time rivals, the Taira clan.
+In 1180, Minamoto Yoritomo (1147~1199, 源頼朝) assembled his retainers before newly built Tsurugaoka Hachimangu Shrine.
+Standing before Hachiman deity of fighting, archery, and victory, he shouted at the top of his voice and prayed for success in upcoming battles against his long-time rivals, the Taira clan.
 At the age of 33, Yoritomo raised an army.
-Until then, he had spent twenty years in exile in Izu Province, far from Kyoto, the political center of Japan.
+This was after a two-decade-long exile in Izu Province, far from Kyoto, the political center of Japan.

 Twenty Years in Exile